Martin Logan Renaissance ESL 15A

 By the way, should you decide to try this particular combination: the CH Precision A1 amplifiers allow adjustment of the balance between local and global feedback and the ESL 15A’s worked excellently with any setting but I did have my preferences.
 While the bass was most articulate with a setting of 40%, I tended to prefer 20% as the best overall balance between lushness and articulation.

-The Renaissance ESL 15A’s are simply the absolute best Martin Logans that I have heard.
-They have seismic yet superbly articulate and very even-handed bass, coherence to rival the best multi-driver dynamic speakers and incredibly transparent and super-refined, yet smooth and gloriously rich midrange with precise, fluid and airy treble.
-These speakers combine so many audiophile tricks and weave them together so very well that it becomes a hardship to return to other speakers.
+The Renaissance ESL 15A’s are the absolute best Martin Logans that I have heard.
+They have seismic yet superbly articulate and very even-handed bass, coherence to rival the best multi-driver dynamic speakers and, of course, ultimate freedom of cabinet-induced colorations.
+In addition, they are incredibly transparent and super-refined, yet with a smooth and gloriously rich midrange and with precise, fluid and airy treble.
+These speakers combine so many audiophile tricks and weave them together so very well that it becomes a hardship to return to regular cabinet speakers.